 What to do Following an accident with the CTA

 As in any accident, your first priority needs to be your own safety and seeking medical attention if you were hurt.
 If you are still on the scene, stay calm and follow any safety instructions that you are being given.
 Take notice of your surroundings and everything that is happening.
-If possible, take photographs as these may be helpful if you need to pursue a claim later.
-If you were riding on a CTA vehicle, keep your train pass, ticket or receipt.
+Take photographs as these may be helpful if you need to pursue a claim later.
+Be sure to save your CTA train pass, ticket or receipt.

 If you suspect you were hurt or notice anything that may be ‘off’ about your physical condition, do not delay getting checked out by a doctor.
 Be sure to let the doctor know what happened and everything that you are feeling so that you can receive the correct course of treatment for your injury or injuries, and so that it can all be properly documented as this might be important later.